 Precarity is an economic and social condition for those in society with an inadequate income, especially where universal and sufficient social protections are limited.
 The Pecks can be seen as a family constantly teetering on the edge of managing and not managing, as in the estimation of their COS case officer in the quote earlier in this paper.
 In truth through, it was not a question of whether the Pecks were able to manage; they were in a situation that plainly was not ‘manageable’.
 The file indicates that there was rarely enough income coming into the household to cover anything more than basic needs, and often not even that.
 Mr and Mrs Peck and their children lived in overcrowded, insanitary and barely furnished sets of rooms.
 They often could not afford to meet their health or clothing needs.
 They were reliant on charities assessing their respectability and deciding whether or not they were poor enough to be helped, and for which help they were both shamed and grateful.

 There are debates over whether or not, with the growth of the British post-war state system of comprehensive welfare support, the statutory role expanded at the expense of pre-existing forms of voluntary effort.
 For example, some argue that traditional forms of mutual-aid were a feature of vibrant civic life that was stifled.
-For others, the rise of state welfare in Britain was a response to the difficulties and deficiencies of the fragmented economy of welfare involving charitable and mutual-aid organisations, not least inequalities of assessment criteria, provision and distribution (Harris 2018).
+For others, the rise of state welfare in Britain was a response to the difficulties and deficiencies of the fragmented economy of welfare involving charitable and mutual-aid organisations, not least inequalities of assessment criteria, provision and distribution (Harris, 2018).
 We have seen these inequalities of provision in the small history of the Peck’s lived experiences with COS, spanning nearly a quarter of a century.
 The granularity of the Peck case file records reveal how complex and bewildering the pre-war economy of welfare provision could be.
 The Pecks required the help of one charitable service, COS, to negotiate the labyrinth of state and charitable provisions.
 In the episodes from the Pecks’ case file that we have referred to here, we see COS approaching and attempting to work across different state welfare departments and various specific charitable organisations to enable the Pecks to manage even the basics of life such as food and clothing.

 Both the developing state provision and particularised charitable safety net had conditionality holes.
 There was the National Health Insurance scheme cut off that first propelled the Pecks to approach COS in 1928, and then later the Ministry of Health’s judgement on Mr Peck’s fitness to work with no appeal.
 There was means-testing to assess whether or not grants were needed and could be repaid to ensure self-responsibility, the SSAFA judgement that the family’s income was adequate, along with the National Temperance Hospital’s initial estimation that the Pecks could afford to pay, and the to and fro between COS and Invalid Kitchens of London about Mr Peck’s ability to pay for his nourishing dinners.
 There was the Unemployment Assistance Board ruling out support because Mrs Peck was a mother not a wife, and later her ineligibility for a means tested supplementary pension to the basic state pension.
 And when nascent state provision failed, there was the need for the Pecks to be judged a respectable family, with the estimation of their hard-working character and neat appearance of their home from COS’s first home visit, and the need to stress this and Mr Peck’s war record to the mainly armed forces charitable safety net that COS helped to put in place.